altertek/altertek.org/src/en/pages/partners.md

 ## We support

-- [Word Cleanup day France](https://www.worldcleanupday.fr): We ensure the IT management
+- [World Cleanup day France](https://www.worldcleanupday.fr): We ensure the IT management

 ## We are sponsored by

-- [Github](https://github.com): We use a [GitHub nonprofit account](https://github.com/nonprofit) for our github organization account
+- [GitHub](https://github.com): We use a [GitHub nonprofit account](https://github.com/nonprofit) for our GitHub organization account